rules, documents & POLICIES

 EXTREME HEAT

-BCSA Extreme Heat Guidelines outline that soccer be modified to ensure player safety between 30C-39C and cancelled at 40C+
+Extreme Heat Guidelines outline that soccer be modified to ensure player safety between 30C-39C and cancelled at 40C+.

 Games will be cancelled at 40C+ and this could happen before, at kick-off or during a game, final say at or during a game is at the referee's discretion.